ebadi/autonomous_platform/ISSUES_AND_FUTURE_WORK.md

 git config --system core.longpaths true
 ```

+## Issue with the LiDAR and SLAM autonomous navigation software

+There are some issues with this and the hardware for the positioning/localization of the AP4 needs to be looked at.
+Here are the following potential issues that needs to be looked at in order to have the AP4 working properly.

+### Steering angle issue

+There is a issue with the AP4 steering angle which affects the AP4 to not have te ability to take that sharp turns as it needs in order to navigate around the track.
+In addition to that the steering angle to the left is greater than the steering angle to the right.
+It would be good to increase the steering angel in general and as well as that make the steering angle the same for both directions.

+### IMU issue

+There are some issues with the IMU and it seems that the IMU is drifting much in the physical environment.
+This would be good to fix in order to have a well function sensor fusion between the speed sensors and the IMU.
+One thing to look at is how the IMU is oriented in space and make sure that is correct in the ekf node.
+As well as that some tuning needs to be done.

+### Speed sensors/wheel encoders

+These works kind of well right now, but it can be benifitical to verify that they are measuring the correct distance and that the steering angle together with the speed sensors gives the correct position of the AP4.
+This is calculated in the `odom_publisher` node on the Raspberry Pi.

 ## Future work <a name="Future-Work"></a>

 As the thesis of 2023 concluded there several functionalities that could not be implemented due to time restrictions.
 Therefore for future work we suggest: